Tri-Valley’s school nurses help keep our students safe and healthy.

 Student Screenings and Health Exams

-New York State has issued new School Health Examination Form that parents and doctors should use beginning July 1, 2018.
-The form is available on the New York State Education Department website.
+In July 2018, New York issued a new NYS School Health Examination Form that parents and doctors should use.
+The NYS School Health Examination Form is available here

 Medical professionals are expected to complete the form when doing physical exams for students entering a new school and: